KhronosGroup/Vulkan-Hpp/README.md

 #### VULKAN_HPP_ENABLE_DYNAMIC_LOADER_TOOL

-By default, a little helper class `DynamicLoader` is used to dynamically load the vulkan library.
-If you set it to something different than `1` before including `vulkan.hpp`, this helper is not available, and you need to explicitly provide your own loader type for the function `DispatchLoaderDynamic::init()`.
+By default, a little helper class `vk::detail::DynamicLoader` is used to dynamically load the vulkan library.
+If you set it to something different than `1` before including `vulkan.hpp`, this helper is not available, and you need to explicitly provide your own loader type for the function `vk::detail::DispatchLoaderDynamic::init()`.

 #### VULKAN_HPP_EXPECTED